 The 250 and 251 bus directly pass Garden City Reserve via Howe Pde, Tucker Ave, Poolman St and Swallow St. Bus routes 232, 235, 238, 606 travel along Normanby Rd.

 The free Port Phillip community bus directly passes Garden City Reserve via Beacon Rd and Tucker avenue.
-For more information visit the Port Phillip Community Bus webpage.
+For more information, visit Port Phillip Community Bus.

 Tram Light Rail

 109. Walk along Swallow Street west toward Garden City Reserve.